Roundup, Montana

 Roundup is a city in and the county seat of Musselshell County, Montana, United States.
-The population was 1,742 during the 2020 census.
+The population was 1,742 as of the 2020 census.

+The city was incorporated in 1909.
+It has a Commissioner-Executive form of government.

 History

 Roundup served as a place for cattlemen to "round up" their cattle along the Musselshell River.
-It was the trailhead in the Great Montana Centennial Cattle Drive and now drives happen annually.
+It was the trailhead in the Great Montana Centennial Cattle Drive, and now drives happen annually.

 The post office opened in 1883.
 In 1907, the Milwaukee Road reached Roundup.

-The area has coal mines, which combined with the agriculture, maintained the economy of the town.
-The Musselshell Valley Historical Museum captures the coal history as well as fossils and Indian artifacts.

 From Hell to Breakfast in Old Montana, by Leland Blanchard, tells the story of pioneers who lived and worked in Roundup in the early 1900s.